metno/MetAlert-Search/README.md

 ## Scripts

 An overview of handy scripts e.g. for importing boundaries of administrative regions to the database can be found in the scripts folder.
-Note that they may not be maintained, and are subject to the CI routines.
+Note that they may not be maintained, and are not subject to the CI routines.